peerkar/liferay-devcon/2023/README.md

 1. Download the element JSONs from *setup/elements*
 1. Go to *Applications -> Blueprints*
 1. Go to *Elements* tab
-1. Import the 2 elements by clicking the menu icon on the top right of the screen (3 vertical dots)
+1. Import the elements one by one by clicking the menu icon on the top right of the screen (3 vertical dots)
 1. Done

+### 3. Import the Blueprints

+1. Download the element JSONs from *setup/blueprints*
+1. Go to *Applications -> Blueprints*
+1. Import the Blueprints one by one by clicking the menu icon on the top right of the screen (3 vertical dots)
+1. Done

-### 3. Create a Free IPStack Account
+### 4. Create a Free IPStack Account

 IPStack offers a free plan, but registration is required.